couleur-tweak-tips/CTT/docs/video-and-renders/obs/linux/nvfbc.md

 ---

 # :simple-nvidia: NvFBC

+## :material-information-box: Information

 For NVIDIA users, NvFBC is avaliable after some driver patching.
 NvFBC is a feature like NVENC, except from that it captures your screen directly from the framebuffer very efficiently.

-Overall, this works very well for high FPS recording, and is on a par with Windows' default capture methods, if not better.
+Overall, this works very well for high FPS recording, and is on a par with Windows' default **Display Capture** source, if not better.

 However, unfortunately, this has some issues:

-- The NvFBC plugin is currently **incompatible with OBS 28+** due to a removed internal component.
-Maybe this could be fixed [in the future](https://gitlab.com/fzwoch/obs-nvfbc/-/issues/10).
+- The NvFBC plugin is currently **incompatible with OBS 28+**
+    - Maybe this could be fixed [in the future](https://gitlab.com/fzwoch/obs-nvfbc/-/issues/10)
-- You need to be on the proprietary drivers
+- You need to be on the proprietary NVIDIA drivers
 - You need to use X.Org (not Wayland)
     - See this with `echo $XDG_SESSION_TYPE`

-### Installation
+## :material-package-down: Installation

 1. Install `nvidia-utils-nvlax` from the AUR, which will replace `nvidia-utils` with a patched version.
 It does 2 patches, all automatically:
     - **NVENC patch:** removes restriction on maximum number of simultaneous NVENC video encoding sessions imposed by Nvidia to consumer-grade GPUs